-The Company believes that the cash on hand and the sales tax refund will be sufficient to finance all of the Company's other business expenses through January 2017, although the Company has no assurance of this.
+The Company believes that the cash on hand will be sufficient to finance all of the Company's other business expenses through April 2017, although the Company has no assurance of this.
 In the view of the preceding, the Company will need to raise more funds, and the Company is continuing efforts to raise additional working capital.
 It intends to do this by undertaking a private placement of Common Shares and continuing its efforts to sell more Debentures.